-What is the difference between an allogeneic versus an autologous treatment?
-Whether it is a stem cell treatment, a bone marrow transplant, or any other type of therapy, allogeneic means “from another person” while autologous means “from oneself.”
+What is the difference between an allogeneic and autologous treatment?
+Whether it is a stem cell treatment, a bone marrow transplant, or another type of cellular therapy, allogeneic means “from another person” while autologous means “from oneself.”

 There exist two types of stem cell transplant: autologous and allogeneic.
 Both transplants begin in the same way, with the harvest of cells from the donor’s body.